Smoky Slow Cooker Mexican Black Beans

 Once the beans have cooled, store them in an air-tight container in the refrigerator for up to 3-4 days.

+The beans can also be frozen in freezer-safe containers for up to 3-6 months.
 They may dry out a little bit, so make sure to freeze the cooking liquid with the beans.

 • The dried black beans will need to soak overnight before cooking in the slow cooker, so keep that in mind when considering when you want them to be ready.